 - Please use Financial Aid Office's Secure Document Upload Form to submit your veteran documents.
 Each document you submit should have your VID listed for identification purposes.
 If you cannot use our form for any reason, you can also mail a physical copy of the document to:

-- Complete your initial certification process for VA education benefits by scheduling an appointment.
+- You must be registered for classes before completing your initial certification process for VA education benefits by scheduling an appointment.
 To schedule your appointment click on the appointment link below: